 When archeologists began discovering ancient Egyptian paintings, they were found in tombs and burial places.
 This is important, as the paintings were never meant to be seen by human eyes after the tombs were closed.
 The Egyptians painted the walls and ceilings in the belief that the one who had passed would be able to take all of the images of their life with them and only the deceased and the Egyptian gods would ever see the paintings.

-The tombs of the pharaohs were covered in colorful representations of the one who had passed, living a happy life, with plenty to eat and drink and weather always perfect.
-The pharaohs were even shown with all of their slaves around them, so that they could serve and care for them in the afterlife.
+The tombs of the pharaohs were covered in colorful representations of the one who had passed, living a happy life, with plenty to eat and drink and the weather always perfect.
+The pharaohs were even shown with all of their slaves around them so that they could serve and care for them in the afterlife.

 Although most of the Egyptian statutes that we see today do not show any color, they were originally painted with bright and what we might consider today to be gaudy colors.
 They believe that even the Sphinx was at one time brightly painted.

 The colors and all of the objects found in tombs were preserved due to the cool dry environment and that’s why we can see them today with such bright tones.
-Artists would grind the minerals into a fine dust and then mix them with a kind of ‘glue’ made from animals or plants.
-It was important to make just the right mixture because the paint had to not only stick to the walls, but was designed to last forever.
+Artists would grind the minerals into fine dust and then mix them with a kind of ‘glue’ made from animals or plants.
+It was important to make just the right mixture because the paint had to not only stick to the walls but was designed to last forever.